-Zubayr, Uthman ibn Madh'un, Abi Ubaydah ibn al-Jarrah and other companions (ra) converted to Islam through Abu Bakr (ra) who told them of the Messenger's (saw) message.
+Zubayr, Uthman ibn Madh'un, Abi Ubaydah ibn al-Jarrah and other companions (ra) believed in Islam through Abu Bakr (ra) who told them of the Messenger's (saw) message.
 They went to the Messenger (saw) and asked him about Islam and converted.
 (Ibn Kathir, al-Seera al-Nabawiyyah, Vol. 1, pp. 440-41)

 Tufayl al-Dausi (ra) heard the Prophet (saw) reciting the Qur'an in the prayer in front of the Ka'ba, followed him until he entered his home.
 He then knocked on the door and asked the Messenger (saw) to explain his religion so he could decide whether to accept it or not.
 The Messenger (saw) did so, reciting some verses of the Qur'an to him.
 Tufayl (ra) then accepted Islam and invited his people to Islam later.
 (Ibn Hisham, Al-Seerah al-Nabawiyyah, Vol. 1, pp. 382-383)

-A Christian group visited the Messenger (saw) asking about his new religion, accepting Islam, however, Quraysh made them apostatise.
+A Christian group visited the Messenger (saw) asking about his new deen, accepting Islam, however, Quraysh made them apostatise.
 (Ibid, Vol. 1, p.
 391)

 Umar ibn al-Khattab (one of the Quraysh elites) converted to Islam after the Messenger (saw) prayed for his conversion or that of Abu Jahl.
 Umar (ra) went to the Messenger (saw) in Dar al-Arqam after having discovered his sister had become a Muslim.
 (Ibn Kathir, al-Seera al-Nabawiyyah, Vol. 1, pp. 441-442)